eloisance/Android-Starter/README.md

 Base to start your Android project if you need these features :

 * SplashScreen
-* Login and Register form
+* Login and Register form (secure password with sha1)
 * Google authentication
 * Anonymous access
 * English and French language